avinashkarn/avikarn.com/_posts/2020-08-01-GenomicSelection_ML_H2_G2F.md

 share-img: /image/g2f_GS/Capture20.JPG
 ---

-Two `Quantitative traits` were evaluated with varying heritabilty were analyze to study how the iheritance of a trait affect the genomic prediction and selection efficiency. `Random Forest` and `GLMnet: Lasso and Elastic-Net Regularized Generalized Linear Models` were deployed as `Genomic selection` algorithms using the publicly available dataset from the `Genomes To Fields` (G2F) initiative.
-In the analysis, data from 40 maize hybrid experiments across 34 unique locations in 19 states in the U.S. and one Canadian province from years 2016 and 2017 experiments were evaluated.
+Two `Quantitative traits` were evaluated with varying heritabilty were analyze to study how the iheritance of a trait affect the genomic prediction and selection efficiency. `Random Forest` and `GLMnet: Lasso and Elastic-Net Regularized Generalized Linear Models` were deployed as `Genomic selection` algorithms using the publicly available dataset from the <a href="https://bmcresnotes.biomedcentral.com/articles/10.1186/s13104-020-4922-8"> Maize genomes to fields (G2F) </a> initiative.
+In the analysis, data from <a href="https://www.genomes2fields.org/resources/"> 40 maize hybrid experiments across 34 unique locations in 19 states in the U.S. and one Canadian province from years 2016 and 2017 experiments </a> were evaluated.

 From the data set, five important agronomic traits were selected: `Days to Anthesis`, `Days to Silking`, `Plant height`, `Ear height` and `Grain yield`, and exploratory data analysis of each trait by each year and across locations were explored as well as their heritability and BLUPs were calculated.
 Further, `genotype-by-sequencing (GBS)` for each hybrid in the data set were filtered, thinned and imputed in `command line TASSEL v5`, and finally using them as predictors of the two traits.
 The phenotype and genotype data were intersected and partioned into training and testing sets, and finally, training models were cross-validated and the `RMSE` and `R-Squared` were compared to evaluate the performance of the GS model.